-Note: This is the fourth in a series of six profiles of each candidate that will be participating in the South Carolina Libertarian Party Presidential Debate on November 2nd.
-The debate will be at Francis Marion University in Florence, SC.
-If you want more information go to https://sclp.org/events/sclp-presidential-debate/
+Note: This is the fourth in a series of six profiles of each candidate that participated in the South Carolina Libertarian Party Presidential Debate on November 2nd.

 Ken was born in Pasadena, California.
 He enlisted into the Coast Guard and became a Commissioned Officer after graduating from Hawaii Pacific University.
 During his military time, Ken worked joint commands that included all five military branches.
 During the Bosnian War, he served as a NATO & UN adviser on foreign ships.
 Also, some of his joint service was under the VPOTUS George H.W.
 Bush.
 Ken worked alongside the U.S. Surgeon General C. Everett Koop as a federal health care executive.
 He’s been elected twice to the Honolulu County Neighborhood Board.
 Ken was also Executive Director of Habitat for Humanity’s Hawaii statewide organization.
 He has been a columnist for Pacific Business News for a time.